radevgit/selen/docs/guides/getting_started.md

 ## 🔧 Adding Constraints

-Use the constraint API with method calls to build your constraints:
+Use the runtime API with method calls to build your constraints:

 ```rust
 // Basic comparisons